Short Runs . Limited Seating . Key West Talent

 Crimes of the Heart

 Beth Henley’s beloved Pulitzer Prize winning script.
 Three eccentric sisters.
 A forgotten birthday, a failed career, an attempted murder.
 Funny.
 Messy.
 Filled with southern comfort.
-Featuring Martha Hooten-Hattingh, Alexa DoLuca, Abigail Emerson, Samantha Laskey, Dan Dempsey, and Dominic Paolillo.
+Featuring Martha Hooten-Hattingh, Sarah-Hunter Wald, Abigail Emerson, Samantha Laskey, Dan Dempsey, and Dominic Paolillo.

 Tickets: $45-$65 (does not include fees)